teamplanes/graphql-rate-limit/README.md

 <h1 align="center">💂‍♀️ GraphQL Rate Limit 💂‍♂️</h1>

 <p align="center">
-`graphql-rate-limit` is a directive allows you to add basic but granular rate limiting to your GraphQL API.
+A GraphQL directive to add basic but granular rate limiting to your Queries or Mutations.
 </p>

 ---